Ford Model 48: Technical description

 The Ford Model 48 has a front-mounted engine, and rear-wheel drive.
 It features a traditional body-on-frame design, and was offered with ten different body styles, made by various different coachbuilders.

 Ford used a simple, and cheap U-profile ladder frame made from pressed steel.
 In front, the Model 48 has a stub-type beam axle with a single transverse leaf spring, and a single, triangular-shaped combined longitudinal and transverse control arm.
 The rear axle is a live beam axle that also has a single, transverse leaf spring, combined with a triangular-shaped combined longitudinal and transverse control arm.
 The wheelbase is 2845 mm.
 On all four wheels, the Ford Model 48 has mechanically operated 305 mm drum brakes, and 6.00 by 16 inch tyres.
 The steering system is a conventional worm-and-sector steering system.
 The rolling chassis has conventional grease nipples, and a total mass of 910 kg.

 The engine is Ford's 3.062 by 3.75 in, 221 in3 90° flathead V8 Otto (spark ignition) engine.
 It is liquid-cooled, and consists of five main cast pieces made of a light metal alloy: the engine block with cast-in cylinders, the intake plenum, two flatheads, and a fairly expensive oilpan.
 Both the crankshaft and the camshaft have three bearings each; every two conrods share a single bearing.
 The main oil line is a steel tube installed above the centrally located, plastic gear-driven camshaft.
-The camshaft bearings have annular groves which allow the oil to pass down to the crankshaft below.
+The camshaft bearings have annular grooves which allow the oil to pass down to the crankshaft below.
 The ignition distributor is driven by the camshaft and has a centrifugal force actuated, automatic ignition retard/advance system.
 Ford chose to install two water pumps in the engine that are driven by a belt.
 The same belt also powers the generator and the generator-mounted cooling fan.
 For mixture formation, the engine has a single Solex 30 LFFK two-barrel downdraft carburetor that is fed by an intake plenum mounted, mechanically driven fuel pump.
 Kremser (1942) writes that the engine has a compression of ε=6.15, and a rated power of 85 hp at 3800/min (with the max power being 90 hp), whereas according to Oswald (1979) the compression is ε=6.3, and the rated power 90 PS at 3800/min.
 Oswald also gives a torque figure (21 kpm at 2250/min), which Kremser omits.

 From the engine, the torque is sent through a dry single-disk clutch to a three-speed sliding-mesh transmission that is, due to its design, not synchronized.
 The car's final drive is 4.11; a 3.78 final drive was available as a factory option, which allows a top speed of 135 km/h.